makr123/vagrant-docker/README.md

 # vagrant-docker

 Vagrant box with docker, docker-compose and autocomplete installed.
+Using Ubuntu (trusty64).